Curriculum Overview: An Expectant Easter

 Each day we read aloud an Easter-themed picture book.
 We enjoyed Humphrey’s First Palm Sunday, The Easter Egg, The Egg Tree, and Bunny’s First Spring.

 After reading, we did a fun project that connected our hearts to the story.
-This week we made palm branches and role-played the story, made salt dough egg ornaments, made an egg tree, and no-sew sock bunnies!
+We made palm branches and role-played the story, made salt dough egg ornaments, made an egg tree, and no-sew sock bunnies!

 Friday was set apart to have a time of reflection on all we had learned throughout the week and a special Spring nature study.

-The recipe for tea time was Easter Egg Fruit Pizza.
-While we munched, we each recited what we had memorized this week and discussed what God has been teaching us through the lessons.
+We made Easter Egg Fruit Pizza and while we munched, we each recited what we had memorized this week and discussed what God has been teaching us through the lessons.

 For the nature study, we used Signs of Spring Scavenger Hunt and Spring with My Senses worksheets on a nature walk and then recorded our experiences in our nature journals.